 Output from multiple runs of a Horse Creek HEC-RAS model created to support minimum flow development was used to assess flow-related water depths at each of the 93 HEC-RAS cross-sections included in the model for the mainstem of the river (see Section 6.1.1).
 Flows at the USGS Horse Creek at SR 72 near Arcadia, FL gage (No. 02297310) were associated with flows at each cross-section that resulted in at least 0.6-ft (0.18-m) of water in the deepest part of the channel were identified.
-The mean of these flows at the gage site was calculated for use as a fish passage metric to be considered for development of the low flow threshold.
+The highest flow at the USGS gage required to maintain this depth at the most sensitive cross-section was calculated for use as a fish passage metric to be considered for development of the low flow threshold.